ongas/hs-price-tracker/docs/integration_docs/buywisely_error_handling_and_edge_cases.md

   - Skip offers without `seller_product_url` when selecting lowest-priced offer.
   - If no valid offer remains, set entity `url` to empty and log.

-### 2.4 Multiple Offers with Same Price
+### 2.4 Multiple Current Offers with Same Price
-- **Condition:** Two or more offers have the same lowest price.
+- **Condition:** Two or more current offers have the same lowest price.
 - **Action:**
-  - Log: "Multiple offers with same lowest price for product {product.id}, using first occurrence."
+  - Log: "Multiple current offers with same lowest price for product {product.id}, using first occurrence."
-  - Use the first offer in the list.
+  - Use the first current offer in the list.

 ### 2.5 Malformed Hydration Data
 - **Condition:** Hydration data is not valid JSON, or expected keys are missing at any level.